graalvm/workshops/native-image/containerisation/index.md

 such as Google's Distroless which contains the `glibc` library, some standard files, and SSL security certificates.
 The standard Distroless container is around 20MB in size.

-You will build a mostly statically linked executable and then package it into a Distroless container.
+You will build a mostly-statically linked executable and then package it into a Distroless container.

-We have added another Maven profile to build this mostly statically linked native executable.
-This profile is named, `distroless`.
+We have added another Maven profile to build this mostly-statically linked native executable.
+This profile is named `distroless`.
 The only difference between this profile and the one you used before, `native`, is that we pass a parameter, `-H:+StaticExecutableWithDynamicLibC`.
-As you might guess this tells `native-image` to build one of these mostly-statically linked native executables.
+As you might guess this tells `native-image` to build a mostly-statically linked native executable.

-You can build our mostly statically linked native executable as follows:
+You can build your mostly statically linked native executable as follows:

 ```shell
 mvn package -Pdistroless